You can lower your heating and cooling bills!

 You might also want to tape the wires to the wall until you're ready to attach them to the new thermostat.
 Install the new wall plate if there is one.
 Depending on the size and shape of the new thermostat, you may need to drill new mounting holes.
 This may require drywall anchors.

-Affixing the New Thermostat
+Installing the Programmable Thermostat

 Once the new wall plate is in place, match the wires to the thermostat terminal and connect them as per the instructions or diagram provided by the manufacturer.
 Each terminal is usually identified by a letter while the wires are distinguished by color.
 Most thermostats will have three low voltage wires; one is to turn the furnace on, another to turn the furnace off, and a third to power the thermostat.